 For those of you who don’t know what a mental block is, I’m going to give you a little talk through what I consider a mental block.
 And I’ll tell you about my experience.

 When I was a level six gymnast is when they really hit me hard.
 For me it was going backwards – backwards skills on the beam, backward skills on the floor.
 Anything that involved me going backwards, specifically flipping or jumping backwards, my brain would basically hijack me.
 So even though I could do it, I would hit a brick wall and I couldn’t get my body to move.
 In fact, I could do a back walkover better than anybody in my gym.
-I was super flexible.
-I had the best form.
-I was the hardest worker.
-I had the best attitude.
+I was super flexible with the best form.
+And I was the hardest worker with the best attitude.
 I was this great kid who really cared and really wanted it.

 I would start to go backwards and then boom.
 It was like, I hit a brick wall and I couldn’t get my body to move.
 And I was frustrated.
 I was angry.
 My coach would be like: “Well, what’s wrong?”
 And I’d be like: “I don’t know!”

 She’d ask me why I wasn’t doing it and all I could say was ‘I don’t know.’
 And that frustrated her because obviously something was going on and she wanted to know what it was.
 And so we’d have this back and forth sort of thing that got us nowhere.

 All I could think was ‘I don’t know what to tell you because I don’t even know what to tell myself.
 All I know is that the skill I should be able to do, I can’t do it.’
 And then she would tell me not to be negative and to be positive and try my best.
 But I literally could NOT do the skill or make my body do it.

 And so it was this struggle.
 Also there were some days where I could do it or at least get farther along in my progressions.
 And there were some days when it was like it was just not happening.
 So I was the kid who never got through it.
 I was the kid who got stuck in staying stuck.